PeterVranken/ST4ForOctave/readMe.md

 -   If the basic samples are running well you can have a closer look at the major sample `compiler`

+# Documentation #

+-   In Octave, type `help st4Render` to get the online help about the StringTemplate interface for Octave
+-   See folder `doc`.
+Some help on the StringTemplate engine has been added.
+    You will need to study the documentation in order to learn about templates and template expressions
+-   Study the well documented source code of the interface script and the samples

 # Please note #

 The data structures, which can be exchanged with the StringTemplate engine